A Greedy PDE Router for Blending Neural Operators and Classical Methods: Introduction

 Natural phenomena and engineered systems are often governed by ordinary and partial differential equations (PDEs).
 Solving these equations enables a variety of tasks - predicting the evolution of the system through simulation (e.g., forecasting weather using the Navier-Stokes equations) \citep{kalnay2003atmospheric,bauer2015quiet,staniforth1991semi}, addressing control problems (e.g., optimizing heat shield design for spacecrafts using heat transfer equations) \citep{anderson1989hypersonic,troltzsch2010optimal}, and tackling inverse problems based on external measurements (e.g., reconstructing brain activity from EEG data using electrophysiological models) \citep{baillet2001electromagnetic,grech2008review}.

 Traditionally, PDEs are solved using finite difference methods \citep{smith1985numerical,leveque2007finite}, which discretize the spatial and/or temporal domain and approximate the solution by solving a system of equations at the discrete grid points.
-Similarly, finite element methods \citep{hughes2003finite,bathe2006finite,brenner2008mathematical} construct a system of equations based on fitted curves for each finite element, and then rely on numerical linear algebra techniques--such as the Jacobi and Gauss-Seidel method \citep{saad2003iterative}--to compute the solution.
-Such iterative methods, however, lack generalization across different initial conditions, boundary conditions, or forcing functions, as even minor changes to any of these parameters require re-solving the entire system of equations from scratch.
+Similarly, finite element methods \citep{hughes2003finite,bathe2006finite,brenner2008mathematical} construct a system of equations based on local basis functions, and then rely on numerical linear algebra techniques--such as the Jacobi and Gauss-Seidel method \citep{saad2003iterative}--to compute the solution.
+These iterative methods, however, lack generalization across different initial conditions, boundary conditions, or forcing functions, as even minor changes to any of these parameters require re-solving the entire system of equations from scratch.

 These challenges have motivated the development of neural operators \citep{kovachki2023neural}--a class of machine learning models that aim to learn the solution operator directly, enabling fast inference across a range of parameters.
-Neural operators lift the classical linear layer in neural networks to a linear operator--typically a kernel integral operator--between infinite-dimensional function spaces.
-While the universal approximation theorem of operators \citep{chen1995universal} suggests that neural operators can approximate solution operators with high accuracy, they are prone to spectral bias \citep{liu2021multiscale,liu2024mitigating,you2024mscalefno,khodakarami2025mitigating,xu2025understanding}--similar to traditional neural networks \citep{rahaman2019spectral,xu2019frequency,luo2019theory}--and favor learning the low-frequency components of the solution function, often struggling to capture high-frequency features that iterative solvers excel at.
+Neural operators lift the classical linear layer in neural networks to an operator--typically a kernel integral operator--between function spaces.
+Despite strong approximation guarantees \citep{chen1995universal}, neural operators are prone to spectral bias \citep{liu2021multiscale,liu2024mitigating,you2024mscalefno,khodakarami2025mitigating,xu2025understanding}, similar to traditional neural networks \citep{rahaman2019spectral,xu2019frequency,luo2019theory}.
+As a result, they favor learning low-frequency components of the solution function and often struggle to capture high-frequency features that iterative solvers excel at.

-Recognizing this complementarity, \citet{zhang2024blending} proposed HINTS, a hybrid solver that interleaves a neural operator pass every $\tau^{\text{th}}$ iteration (with $\tau$ fixed a priori) of a classical solver.
+Recognizing this complementarity, \citet{zhang2024blending} proposed HINTS, a hybrid solver that interleaves a neural operator pass every $\tau^{\text{th}}$ iteration of a classical solver, with $\tau$ fixed a priori.
 While HINTS reports significant empirical gains in convergence and accuracy over the standalone neural operator and Jacobi solver, this fixed schedule can be detrimental: a poorly timed neural correction may increase the error and undo recent progress.